NaverCloudPlatform/terraform-provider-ncloud/docs/data-sources/vpc.md

 # Data Source: ncloud_vpc

-This module can provide useful for get detail of VPC created before. for example, determine the CIDR block of that VPC
+This module can be useful for getting detail of VPC created before, such as determining the CIDR block of that VPC.

 ## Example Usage